-- 1. Establish a professional work environment for client meetings. - 2.
-Maintain through, accurate, and confidential records. - 3.
+- 1. Establish a professional work environment for in-person and virtual client meetings. - 2.
+Maintain thorough, accurate, and confidential records. - 3.
 Safeguard all psychoeducational records (disability information) within the office setting. - 4.
 Develop a secure mechanism for the retention and ultimate disposal of students' files and disability information.